Four Essential Writing Skills for College and Daily Life

 Applying Basic Writing Skills in Your Life

-If you make the daily effort to practice these writing skills–in emails, essays, presentations, texts, and the stories you tell–your writing will improve over time.
-In fact, many of these skills–such as clarity and brevity–not only lead to good writing but good speaking.
+If you make the daily effort to apply these writing skills—in emails, essays, presentations, texts, and the stories you tell—your writing will improve over time.
+Practicing clarity, brevity, and mindful sentence ordering will help your speaking, as well.

-Your writing will improve when you make it as easy as possible for your reader to understand your message.
-This means that you break your main idea into coherent chunks, such as paragraphs and sentences, and structure these in a way that the reader can follow.
+Your writing will improve as you strive to make it as easy as possible for your reader to understand your message.
+Break your main idea into coherent chunks, such as paragraphs and sentences, and structure these in a way that the reader can follow.

-When you cut out unnecessary and distracting language, replacing it with examples and specific language, you gain the ability to communicate complex and important ideas.
+When you cut out unnecessary words and sentences, replacing them with examples and specific language that elaborates on your developig idea, you gain the ability to communicate more complex and important ideas.